jonathanofsmith/MicroStrategy/central_headers/README.md

   - central_headers
     - header_template.html
       -- this file is a template for use in an HTML Container in a MSTR Document
+    - URL_link.html
+      -- this is a template for how the links in the header document need to be written -- this could be expanded to use data from the database to format, etc.

 # ##################################################
 # HOW TO